Splashster/Wumpus/README.md

 # Wumpus World
 The game that keeps on giving!

-Java jdk 9 is required
+Java jdk and jre 9 are required